Fellows to continue on virtually, March 15

 Feb 22, 2022

-Next month's NNA Summit next month has gone virtual.
+Next month's NNA Summit has gone virtual.
 As we’ve all learned to do for the last two years, the News Fellows will pivot, as well.

 According to Lisa McGraw, public affairs manager, Michigan Press Association, the Fellowship will be available virtually and has about seven slots open.